ccreater222/my-ctf-challenges/RCTF2021/CheckIn/Readme.md

 ## How to Setup Environment

-move `challenge.yml` to your repository `.github/workflows/challenge.yml`
+move `challenge.yml` to your repository `.github/workflows/challenge.yml

 ## Write Up

 1. GitHub masks secrets when they are printed to the console like `***`
 2. the flag is just a few numbers

-just make a script to generate payload and it also can prevent others get flag from your issue
+just make a script to generate payload and it also can prevent others get the flag from your issue

 ```python